rajivsambharya/rajivsambharya.github.io/_pages/about.md

 ## Now Recruiting

-I am recruiting PhD students to join in Spring/Fall 2027: see [Joining the Group](/joining-the-group/) for details and to fill out a form to express interest.
+I am recruiting PhD students to join in Spring/Fall 2027: see [Joining the Group](/joining-the-group/) for details.

 ## Upcoming Talks